versus-systems/code-challenge/README.md

 ## General Stuff

 **Time:** Please don't spend more than an hour or so on this.
-If you find yourself starting to take longer than that, feel free to stop coding and jot down your next steps in note form -- they can serve as a discussion point during the in-person phase of your interview.
+If you find yourself starting to take longer than that, feel free to stop coding and jot down your next steps in note form &mdash; they can serve as a discussion point during the in-person phase of your interview.

 **Language:** We're an Elixir shop, but feel free to use any server-side language you feel comfortable with (Ruby, Java, Python, Node, etc).
 We care more about seeing clean, well-structured code than we do about seeing any particular language.